Fast Intra-kernel Isolation and Security with IskiOS: Related Work

+Stack canaries~\cite{StackGuard:UsenixSec98,Propolice:GCCplugin, Stackguard:GCCplugin} and systems that encrypt return addresses~\cite{PointGuard:UsenixSec03, PAX:RAP, kRX:TOPS19, G-Free:ACSAC10, PACitup:UsenixSec19, ARM-PA:Qualcomm} can detect return address corruption on the stack but are susceptible to memory disclosure~\cite{PointGuard:UsenixSec03}, brute-force~\cite{PACitup:UsenixSec19}, signing-key forgery~\cite{KeyForgery:Google}, and substitution attacks~\cite{PACitup:UsenixSec19, ARM-PA:Qualcomm}.
+LLVM Safestack~\cite{LLVMSafestack} stores return addresses on a second separate stack which it stores in a randomized location.
 Other defenses create a separate (shadow) stack in memory and, on each function call, store a copy of the return address to the shadow stack~\cite{StackShield:GCCplugin, RAD:ICDCS01, ShadowStack:ASIACCS15, SoKShiningLight:SP19}.
 Shadow stacks may or may not be write-protected.
-Systems deploying the former (e.g., Shadesmar~\cite{SoKShiningLight:SP19}) place the shadow stack at a random location in memory and save its base address in a reserved register or in thread-local storage.
-On function return, they check whether the return address on the regular stack matches the copy on the shadow stack and, if not, detect corruption.
-While these solutions make attacks more difficult---the base address needs to be guessed correctly and two return addresses must be corrupted in memory---they are still susceptible to information leaks and memory corruption attacks~\cite{DualStack:ASIACCS18, SoKShiningLight:SP19}.
+Systems deploying the latter (e.g., Shadesmar~\cite{SoKShiningLight:SP19}) place the shadow stack at a random location in memory like the LLVM Safestack~\cite{LLVMSafestack}.
+While these solutions make attacks more difficult---the base address needs to be guessed correctly and, in the case of shadow stacks, two return addresses must be corrupted in memory---they are still susceptible to information leaks and memory corruption attacks~\cite{DualStack:ASIACCS18, SoKShiningLight:SP19, LLVMSafestack, MissingPointer:SP15}.